Knowledge Of The Ocean

 Basic Camera Options

 A GoPro is an excellent start when it comes to surf and ocean photography, and there are so many talented ocean photographers who kill it with this affordable little camera.

 At 12 Megapixels, this compact little device also has ultra smooth video.
-Gives you the opportunity to focus on positioning first without the extra weight of a full frame camera and a much more affordable set-up.
+It gives you the opportunity to focus on positioning yourself first without the extra weight of a full frame camera and a much more affordable set-up.

 See some GoPro Ocean Photographers HERE

-Another user friendly and cost effective option for those of you who have an Apple iPhone can opt for the Axisgo Waterproof Housing for your Iphone.
+Another user friendly and cost effective option for those of you who have an Apple iPhone.
+Can opt for the Axisgo Waterproof Housing.
 These are fantastic to travel with they are compact and so simple to use.
 The come with lots of different options.
 Like the trigger grip and dome extension.

 Stepping up from here most people use their current full-frame camera and lenses then purchase the housing and lens ports of choice.